rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 To configure your account to use an SMS device for multi-factor authentication, you need the phone number associated with your digital device.
-The device must be enabled to receive SMS text messages.
+You must have a device capable of receiving SMS text messages.

 To register and verify an SMS device, use the following steps:

 1. Log in to the [Rackspace Cloud Control Panel](https://login.rackspace.com).

-2. In the upper-right corner of the Cloud Control Panel, click the user menu and select **My Profile & Settings**.
+2. In the upper-right corner of the Cloud Control Panel, click the **user** menu and select **My Profile & Settings**.

 3. In the **Security Settings** section, select **Enable** for **Multi-factor authentication**.

 4. Select **User SMS** and click **Next**.

-5. Select the country code for the device, type the device phone number and click **Next**
+5. Select the country code for the device, type the device phone number, and click **Next**

     **Note**: The Identity service sends an SMS text message with a four-digit